gheenc/Computational-Methods/pset1/README.md

 Administering meds at t=1.9000000000000006
 ```

-To fix, I coded the function so that it only return 2 decimal places.
+To fix, I coded the function so that it only return 2 decimal places [1].
 This will help the calculations stay aligned.
 I tested it with (0.1, 1), (0.1, 2), and (0.15, 3).

 #Problem 3
 algoritim 1 - data 1 is making little increments. for 100, only goes 20-50.